FAQ

 Can I transfer my bib to another person

-YES, it is possible and free until D-12, by clicking on the “Transfer my bib” button from my online registration area, until the bibs are sent for production (personalized).
+YES, it is possible and free until October 21, 2025., by clicking on the “Transfer my registration” button from my online registration area, until the bibs are sent for production (personalized).
 To validate the transfer, the beneficiary person will have to fill in the online registration form completely and validate it.
-Please note that it is not allowed to run on the day of the race under another person’s name with their bib.
+Please note that it is strictly forbidden to run on race day under someone else’s name using their bib number.

-YES, it is possible and free until D-12, by clicking on the “Transfer my bib” button from my online registration area, until the bibs are sent for production (personalized).
+YES, it is possible and free until October 21, 2025., by clicking on the “Transfer my registration” button from my online registration area, until the bibs are sent for production (personalized).
 To validate the transfer, the beneficiary person will have to fill in the online registration form completely and validate it.
-Please note that it is not allowed to run on the day of the race under another person’s name with their bib.
+Please note that it is strictly forbidden to run on race day under someone else’s name using their bib number.

 If I decide not to participate, is it possible to get a refund?